 Fixing Loose Plugs That Fall Out of Outlets

 There’s never a good time for a plug to fall out of an electrical outlet.
-Whether it’s a cell phone charging overnight or an appliance you’re using to make dinner, you want a plug to stay snug in place.
+Whether it’s a phone charging overnight or an appliance you’re using to make dinner, you want a plug to stay snug in place.
 You’ll want to replace the loose outlet, but thankfully this is just a moderate DIY project or a quick house call from the electrician.

 Why Do Plugs Fall Out of Outlets?

 If the outlet tightly holds other devices and you have one loose plug, you can try to straighten out bent prongs and then try again.
 If it’s a lamp, you can get a cheap rewiring kit at the hardware store or ask an electrician to rewire it.
-Small items like a cell phone charger should probably just be replaced.
+Small items like a phone charger should probably just be replaced.

 Fixing a Loose Electrical Outlet